DidierValdivieso/UE5-FightingGame-Prototype/README.md

 ## 🎬 About This Project

-This prototype was developed as a **portfolio demonstration** to showcase my experience as a **Gameplay Programmer**.
-The project was built exclusively for **Unreal Engine 5** and was archived after the studio decided to cancel further development.
-Even though the full game never reached release, the prototype still demonstrates solid networking, combat, and level design principles.
+This prototype showcases my work as a Gameplay Programmer using Unreal Engine 5.
+It was developed as part of a studio project and focuses on the implementation of core gameplay systems such as networking, combat mechanics, and level design.
+Although the project is currently on hold, the prototype highlights the technical foundation and gameplay architecture built during development.

 **My role:**
 > **Role:** Primary Gameplay Programmer